Solar in Clackamas, OR: 2026 Cost, Savings & Payback

 Does Clackamas have net metering?

-Is solar worth it in Clackamas, OR?
+Is solar worth it in Clackamas, OR in 2026?